usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 #### 4.7.2 Slope

 Slopes of curb ramps shall comply with 4.8.2.
-The slope shall be measured as shown in <a href="91standards_figures/fig11.htm" title="Fig. 11">Fig. 11</a>.
+The slope shall be measured as shown in [Fig. 11](#figure11).
 Transitions from ramps to walks, gutters, or streets shall be flush and free of abrupt changes.
 Maximum slopes of adjoining gutters, road surface immediately adjacent to the curb ramp, or accessible route shall not exceed 1:20.

+{% figure Figure 11 %}
+{% asset design-standards/fig_11_measurement_of_curb_ramp_slopes.gif alt="figure 11" %}
+{% figcaption %}
+<strong>Measurement of Curb Ramp Slopes.</strong> The ramp slope is a ratio expressed as the vertical rise divided by the horizontal run.
+X is the horizontal plane (level) and Y is the vertical plane.
+The adjoining slope at walk or street shall not exceed 1:20 (sloping towards the curb ramp surface).
+{% endfigcaption %}
+{% endfigure %}

 #### 4.7.3 Width